Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Introduction

 Among bottom-up approaches to quantum gravity, one particularly fruitful line of investigation involves modifying the structure of either spacetime or momentum space.
 Theories based on noncommutative geometry, such as $\kappa$-Minkowski spacetime, doubly special relativity (DSR), and the principle of relative locality~\cite{Amelino-Camelia:2011lvm, Kowalski-Glikman:2013rxa, Kowalski-Glikman:2004fsz}, suggest that space and time coordinates may fail to commute or that momentum space may be curved.
 These features lead to deformed dispersion relations and modified symplectic structures, with potential implications even at energy scales much lower than the Planck scale.

 While a consistent quantum gravity theory in \((3+1)\) dimensions remains out of reach, lower-dimensional models offer important conceptual insight.
 In particular, gravity in \((2+1)\) dimensions provides a remarkably rich and exactly solvable laboratory \cite{Deser:1984}.
-Although it lacks local gravitational degrees of freedom, \((2+1)\)-dimensional gravity exhibits global structure, allows for exact backreaction from point particles~\cite{deSousaGerbert:1990yp,tHooft:1996ziz}, and admits black hole solutions such as the BTZ geometry~\cite{Banados:1992wn, carlip}.
+Although it lacks local gravitational degrees of freedom, \((2+1)\)-dimensional gravity exhibits global structure, allows for exact backreaction from point particles~\cite{deSousaGerbert:1990yp,tHooft:1996ziz}.
+Backreaction effects of quantum or noncommutative fields have also been studied in related contexts (see, e.g., \cite{Backreaction1,Backreaction2}) and admits black hole solutions such as the BTZ geometry~\cite{Banados:1992wn, carlip}.
 It can also be recast as a Chern--Simons gauge theory~\cite{Witten:1988hc}, highlighting deep connections between gravity, topology, and quantum algebra.

 This simplified yet nontrivial framework enables a controlled exploration of how quantum-kinematic structures—like curvature in momentum space—can feed back into classical gravity, producing novel geometric and observational consequences.
 A related question that arises naturally is whether the masses of fundamental particles gets an upper bound of the order of Planck mass ($m_p$), if the curved momentum space owes its origin to certain Lie-algebraic type of noncommutative spacetime, as happens typically, if the deformation parameter is given by ($\frac{1}{m_p}$).
 In such a scenario it would be interesting to see how the different thermodynamical functions of BTZ blackhole gets modified and to what extent it can impact the evaporation process of the deformed BTZ blackhole.
 This is particularly interesting because the quantum tunneling process has been shown to be slowed down in presence of noncommutativity, albeit in a different context in Moyal plane \cite{Thom:2009zz}.
 Moreover, the inclusion of additional topological or geometric ingredients, such as gravitational Chern-Simons terms~\cite{Deser:1982vy, Deser:1981wh} or torsional extensions in Riemann–Cartan geometry~\cite{Mielke:1991nn, Blagojevic:2003uc}, enriches the dynamics while preserving analytical control.